valispace/AWS-Lambda-integration/README.md

-# Building and Packaging a AWS Lambda Layer
+# Building and Packaging an AWS Lambda Layer
 Packaging Lambda function Layers with Valispace Python API and other code dependencies.

 For more on AWS Lambda integration, see the [Documentation page](https://valispace.zendesk.com/hc/en-us/articles/360015142758).